kwant-project/kwant/doc/source/tutorial/graphene.rst

     :start-after: #HIDDEN_BEGIN_zydk
     :end-before: #HIDDEN_END_zydk

-Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of SciPy.

 The code for computing the band structure and the conductance is identical to the previous examples, and needs not be further explained here.